 Separation for Low Scholarship

 It is the policy of Williams College not to permit a student to remain in residence after it has become evident that they are either unable or unwilling to maintain reasonable standards of academic achievement.
 At the end of each term, the Committee on Academic Standing reviews all academic records that fail to meet the following minimum academic requirements:

-- For upper-class students: Four grades of C- or better, OR three grades of C- or better and a Pass each semester, and at least Perfunctory Pass on the Winter Study Project
+Four grades of C- or better, or three grades of C- or better and a Pass each semester, and at least Perfunctory Pass on the Winter Study Project.

 Students whose records fail to meet these minimum academic requirements or whose records otherwise fail to show adequate progress may be required to resign.